-You don’t have to master it, but an understanding of front-end web development (HTML and CSS) is a must for any UI designer, including UX designers.
-You’ll need to understand how the code works in order to produce realistic and effective designs.
-You’ll also need to know how to communicate with the developers or engineers that work with you.
+You don’t have to master code to be a great UX designer.
+But an understanding of front-end web development (HTML and CSS) is a must.
+You’ll need to understand how code works to produce effective designs.
+You’ll also need to know how to communicate with the developers on your team that write the code.

 Speaking of which, I often tell people that it may be easier to break into the field as a developer than a UX designer.
-At least 10 women in the Philadelphia area were able to find full time front-end development jobs after taking courses with Girl Develop It Philadelphia.
+At least 10 women in the Philadelphia area found full-time front-end development jobs after taking courses with Girl Develop It Philadelphia.

-When you learn to code, you can create a few simple sites, make them live, and therefore show off your work to the world.
-From what I’ve heard, some mobile app developers even got their start by creating apps and posting them to the App Store, then pointing employers to their work.
+When you learn to code, you can create a few simple sites, make them live, and show off your work to the world.
+From what I’ve heard, some mobile app developers got their start by creating apps, posting them to the App Store, and pointing employers to their work.
 UX, on the other hand, requires actual project experience to master.

 Find a way to apply UX on actual project work.

-When this topic came up during a discussion at UX Camp 2014 in Washington, DC, Jared Spool suggested doing pro bono UX work.
-Perhaps you could help your church update their site.
+I attended a discussion at UX Camp 2014 in Washington, DC.
+During the discussion, Jared Spool suggested taking on pro bono UX projects so you can get actual work experience.
+Perhaps you can help your church update their site.
 Or maybe your Uncle owns a deli and his site hasn’t been updated since 1997.
 Even better, if someone in your area is organizing a grassroots conference or runs a tech/design meetup, offer to help them design or manage their site.

-This is actual work experience that you can talk about with hiring managers.
+This is actual work experience that you can talk about during an interview.
 You can discuss the technical constraints you had to work with, the budget limitations, and how you worked with your client to achieve shared goals.
-In many cases, these are the day to day challenges that UX designers face in their work.
+These are the day-to-day challenges that UX designers face in their work.

 If you’re already in tech, just start practicing UX.

 If applicable, start incorporating UX practice into your current position.
-Rather than asking permission, just start making it a part of your process whenever possible.
+Rather than asking permission, just make it a part of your process.
 Start small rather than biting off more than you can chew up front.

 For example, rather than usability testing your entire site, get feedback from 4-5 people on the registration page.
-You can also try using free tools like Peek, which record a random user’s first impression of your website.
+You can also use free tools like Peek that record a random user’s first impression of your website.
 Share this with your team to justify small UX projects that you’d like to take on.

 Consider formal training options.

-Center Centre, nicknamed the Unicorn Institute, is a trade school opening in the Fall of 2014.
-Located in Chattanooga, TN, it offers an on site 2 year program to train industry-ready junior UX designers.
+Center Centre, nicknamed the Unicorn Institute, is a school opening in the Fall of 2014.
+Located in Chattanooga, TN, it offers an on-site two-year program to prepare industry-ready junior UX designers.

 General Assembly offers 12 week on site evening courses in UX.

-Last but not least, check for online courses from Code Academy, Lynda, and Treehouse.
-Most of these providers offer tutorials in coding, but they may offer UX courses as well.
-As mentioned above, Coursera offers a free online course in Human Computer Interaction (HCI), which is the academic term for UX.
+Check Code Academy, Lynda, and Treehouse to see if they offer UX courses.
+Most of them offer coding tutorials, but they may offer UX tutorials as well.
+As mentioned above, Coursera offers a free online course in Human Computer Interaction (HCI).

 (Update: Sep.
 10th, 2014) As mentioned above, All You Can Learn is a library of seminars by experts in all things UX design.
 A 30 day free trial is available and no credit card is required to sign up.
 If you’re already in the tech field, lobby your boss to get you a paid account.
 You’ll have access to a wealth of UX topics any time you need them.